Marcolb21/Marcolb21/README.md

 - 👋 Hi, I’m @Marcolb21
 - 👀 I’m interested in Learning coding and database
-- 🌱 I’m currently learning Python and in the future java
+- 🌱 I’m currently learning C# and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me marco_lobato03@hotmail.com